Metric mean dimension of flows: Abstract

 \section{Abstract}

-We introduce the notions of metric mean dimension of flows on the whole space and on subsets.
-Firstly, we develop Lindenstrauss-Weiss's classical inequality \cite{lw00} for mean dimension of flows, and then we establish variational principles for metric mean dimension of general flows on subsets in terms of lower Brin-katok local entropy.
-We finally establish variational principles for metric mean dimension of uniformly Lipschitz flows on the whole phase space in terms of R\'enyi information dimension, Shapira's entropy, upper Brin-katok local entropy, Katok's entropy as well as general flows in terms of local entropy function.
+The present paper aims to investigate the metric mean dimension theory of continuous flows.
+We introduce the notion of metric mean dimension for continuous flows to characterize the complexity of flows with infinite topological entropy.
+For continuous flows, we establish variational principles for metric mean dimension in terms of local $\epsilon$-entropy function and Brin-Katok $\epsilon$-entropy; For a class of special flow, called uniformly Lipschitz flow, we establish variational principles for metric mean dimension in terms of Kolmogorov-Sinai $\epsilon$-entropy, Brin-Katok's $\epsilon$-entropy and Katok's $\epsilon$-entropy.